SartoxOnlyGNU/MOSA-Core/Readme.md

 # In MOSA.
 Before use a class.
 Call setup or Initialize first if there is.

 This a branch of MOSA-Project.
-A Stable and Powerful way to make an x86 operating system in C#
+A Stable and Powerful way to make a x86 operating system in C#

 ### License